-All keys are destroyed and their memory location zeroized when the operator calls CryptDestroyKey on that key handle.
-Private keys that reside outside the cryptographic boundary (ones stored by the operating system in encrypted format in the Windows Server 2003 DPAPI system portion of the OS) are destroyed when the operator calls CryptAcquireContext with the CRYPT_DELETE_KEYSET flag.
+All keys (except the integrity test key) are destroyed and their memory location zeroized when the operator calls CryptDestroyKey on that key handle.
+Private keys that reside outside the cryptographic boundary (ones stored by the operating system in encrypted format in the Windows XP DPAPI system portion of the OS) are destroyed when the operator calls CryptAcquireContext with the CRYPT_DELETE_KEYSET flag.